arunkumar9t2/scabbard/docs/faq.md

 ## Will more formats (svg) be supported?

 Yes, there are plans to support more formats.
 Please 👍 this issue.

+## I don't not see gutter icons to view graph.

+Please wait for Android Studio/IntelliJ indexing to be done for gutter icons to be visible.
+Even after indexing if the icons are not visible, please file an issue.
+You could also look for generated `png` file in the `build` folder.

 ## Some dependencies are missing.